Are you a Pochemuchka?

 It is horribly easy when we go about our daily lives to take the short-cut of never questioning things, or doing things as a matter of routine rather than for the right reasons.
 ‘Why?’ can be a powerful question in getting you back to the root of your decisions, behaviours and reactions.

-And when you’ve figured that all out, it never hurts to ask a few more questions – knowledge is power, after all.http://www.wiseism.com/pochemuchka/http://www.wiseism.com/wp-content/uploads/questions.jpghttp://www.wiseism.com/wp-content/uploads/questions.jpgWise LivingWise Mindcuriosity,learning,life,living wisely,personal development,psychology,questions,self improvement,thinking,wisdomUnless you're a Russian-speaker, you probably won't know what I'm on about, but the very fact that you chose to read this blog may mean that you're a Pochemuchka anyhow.
+And when you’ve figured that all out, it never hurts to ask a few more questions – knowledge is power, after all.https://www.wiseism.com/pochemuchka/https://i2.wp.com/www.wiseism.com/wp-content/uploads/questions.jpg?fit=200%2C240&ssl=1https://i2.wp.com/www.wiseism.com/wp-content/uploads/questions.jpg?resize=150%2C150&ssl=1Wise LivingWise Mindcuriosity,learning,life,living wisely,personal development,psychology,questions,self improvement,thinking,wisdomUnless you're a Russian-speaker, you probably won't know what I'm on about, but the very fact that you chose to read this blog may mean that you're a Pochemuchka anyhow.
 There is no direct translation in English for the Russian word Pochemuchka, which makes me think that maybe there aren't...The WiseistBeth Burgesswiseism1@gmail.comAdministratorMy name is Beth Burgess.
 I don't claim to be the wisest, but I am 'The Wiseist' - someone dedicated to collecting and sharing wisdom that can help people live their lives more happily and successfully.
-I'm also a therapist,, coach, freelance writer, author, speaker, trainer, and workshop leader.
+I'm also the bestselling author of "Instant Wisdom: 10 Easy Ways to Get Smart Fast",, a therapist, coach, freelance writer, speaker, trainer, and workshop leader.
 And I'm still learning too.Wiseism